-The Managing Inspector will meet with the Headteacher, members of the senior management team (possibly in the case of Primary) and the local authority QIO who supports the school/education setting.
+The Managing Inspector will meet with the Headteacher, members of the senior management team (definitely in the case of Secondary inspections, possibly in the case of Primary) and the local authority QIO who supports the school/education setting.

 The discussion will focus on the self-evaluation and other supporting documentation submitted in advance of the inspection, and on the schools' approaches to safeguarding.